To be seen makes a difference. If anybody sees my picture and says — yes, I see someone who looks like me working in STEM — that’s fulfilling.

 Your donation supports our current work publishing the STARBLOG and future endeavors to launch SUPERSTAR SESSIONS — mentoring and engagement opportunities with established women space professionals — and our upcoming SUPERSTAR PODCAST.

-The way forward — protect, nurture, and empower women at all stages of education and career.
+The way forward — protect, nurture, and empower women at all stages of their educations and careers.

 — Nathalie Cabrol, Astrobiologist and Director of the Carl Sagan Center for the Study of Life in the Universe at The SETI Institute